jhudson8/art/README.md

 # Conclusion

 ART is a fictional digital currency but the suspension of disbelief for this story requires specifics so that a large number of people can agree.
+The specifics should not be mentioned until the end so the idea can be focused on rather than the details.

 As the author, I have no affiliation with this digital currency and would donate 100% of what I have.
 I only pick this because I think it is the best choice and specifics are required.
 I give this idea away freely.
 If you find this to be a compeeling story, change the currency as you see fit but please be specific and identify the reasons for your choice.